 Inspiration (could not find original source):

-Bria had fun with this one.
-Really what she liked in the original photo was the layered sweater and button up.
+My daughter had fun with this one.
+What she really liked in the original photo was the layered sweater and button up.
 She decided that she didn’t want to do boots this time, so she paired it with her Converse high tops which are, of course, grey.

-This was Bria’s favorite result of all of them.
+This was my daughter’s favorite result of all of them.
 She had a grey and white striped blouse (not sweater), so she paired it with her favorite jacket.
 She wore her grey boots again and borrowed one of my pearl necklaces to complete the look.
 And she’s beautiful!

 You might also like: